Can cannabinoids treat early symptoms of Parkinson’s?

 Subjects that participated in the study took CBD.
 It was observed that the CBD helped protect against a decrease in NGF.
 NGF helps regulate growth and survival of target neurons.

 CBD also assists with neuritogenesis.
 This is the formation of neurites which repairs damaged cells.
 The loss of neurites kick-starts neurodegenerative diseases.
-This research was an eye-opener to the viability of CBD in fighting Parkinson’s.
+This research was an eye-opener to the possibility CBD in fighting Parkinson’s.

 A 2014 study tested the efficacy of cannabis in controlling the symptoms of Parkinson’s.
 Twenty-two patients afflicted with Parkinson’s were given marijuana.
 The researchers evaluated the patients 30 minutes after consumption of the medical marijuana.
 Upon evaluation, it was discovered that the mean score of the Unified Parkinson Disease Rating Scale had a dramatic improvement from 33.1 to 23.2!
 Motor symptoms, pain, and sleep scores were also significantly improved in the patients.
 Also, there were no side effects.